Bugsy Malone: Casting

 The director chose to cast several unknown actors in the film.
 To find his Fat Sam, Parker visited a Brooklyn classroom, asking for "the naughtiest boy in class".
 The students were unanimous in selecting John Cassisi, and Parker gave him the role.
 Florrie Dugger (Blousey) originally was cast in a smaller role; when the actress cast as Blousey suddenly grew taller than Baio, Dugger was promoted.
 She had been "discovered" at RAF Chicksands, an air force base in Bedfordshire where her American father was stationed.
 At the time of filming, all of the cast were under 17 years old.

 Parker cast Baio after he slammed down the script and stormed out of his audition.
 Baio later remembered:

-In Los Angeles, Parker met a 12 year old Jodie Foster, who at the time was about to start the filming of Martin Scorsese's Taxi Driver.
+In Los Angeles, Parker met a 12-year-old Jodie Foster, who at the time was about to start the filming of Martin Scorsese's Taxi Driver.
 About casting Foster as Tallulah and working with her, Parker said:

 Music

 Parker chose Paul Williams to score the film in order to get a more "palatable" modern sound, and simply because he liked him.
 Williams had scored Brian De Palma's commercial failure Phantom of the Paradise, but had also written huge pop-radio hits (such as "We've Only Just Begun" (lyrics), and "(Just An) Old Fashioned Love Song").
 In fact, Williams would soon win an Oscar for his song "Evergreen" from the film A Star Is Born (1976).

-Williams felt that "... the challenge for me was to provide songs that reflected the period ... and yet maintained an energy that would hold the young audiences attention."
+Williams felt that "... the challenge for me was to provide songs that reflected the period ... and yet maintained an energy that would hold the young audience's attention."
 According to Parker, Williams was writing while on tour, recording songs in different cities, and sending the completed tapes to Hollywood.
 Arriving during the first pre-shoot rehearsals, the songs had to be accepted and used as they were, with voices by Williams, Archie Hahn, and others.

 Neither the director nor the songwriter were comfortable with the results.
 Williams later wrote "I'm really proud of the work and the only thing I've ever doubted is the choice of using adult voices.
 Perhaps, I should have given the kids a chance to sing the songs."
 Parker also commented: "Watching the film after all these years, this is one aspect that I find the most bizarre.
 Adult voices coming out of these kids' mouths?
 I had told Paul that I didn't want squeaky kids' voices and he interpreted this in his own way.
 Anyway, as the tapes arrived, scarcely weeks away from filming, we had no choice but to go along with it!"